nimbolus/ansible-role-netbox-vyatta-facts/README.md

-# Ansible Role - Netbox Vyatta Facts
+Ansible Role - Netbox Vyatta Facts

-Ansible role to gather facts from Netbox for generating network device configurations.
-The facts are generic, but designed for the Vyatta configuration system (EdgeOS, VyOS).

-An example playbook and config template can be found at [./example](./example).

-Netbox Vyatta Facts
 =========

 Ansible role to gather facts from Netbox for generating network device configurations.
 The facts are generic, but designed for the Vyatta configuration system (EdgeOS, VyOS).